ezpublishlegacyprojects/janrainauth/trunk/doc/README.txt

 by signing in their preferred social network such as Facebook, Twitter and Google.

 This extension is an implementation of `Janrain Engage <http://www.janrain.com>`_ (formerly RPX) authentication framework.
+It has a dependency on `SQLI Import <http://projects.ez.no/sqliimport`_  for its content API, so you'll need to install it before using Janrain Auth

 ---------